charted-co/charted/README.md

 Product Science team at [Medium](https://medium.com/).
 Provide the URL to a data file and Charted returns a beautiful, interactive, and shareable chart of the data.
-Charted is deliberately sparse in formatting and data transformation options, but it does offer a few basic features:
+Charted is deliberately sparse in formatting and data transformation options, and instead gives you a few powerful core features:
 * Rendering well on all screen sizes, including monitors
 * Re-fetching the data and updating the chart every 30 minutes
 * Moving data series into separate charts